mrjonlamb/stipchaser/README.md

 - Start the Next.js dev server on `http://localhost:3000`
 - Deploy a temporary SST stack for local development
-- Connect your local app to real AWS resources (DynamoDB, S3, etc.)
+- Connect your local app to real AWS resources (Aurora PostgreSQL, S3, VPC, etc.)

 The SST CLI will automatically create the required AWS resources in your account.

+#### Database Setup

+After the first deployment, you need to initialize the database schema:

+1. Connect to your Aurora PostgreSQL database using the credentials from SST
+2. Run the schema file located at `packages/functions/src/schema.sql`

+You can use the AWS RDS Query Editor or a PostgreSQL client to execute the schema.

 ### Building for Production